Binnie Barnes: Career

 Barnes began her acting career in films in 1923, appearing in a short film made by Lee De Forest in his Phonofilm sound-on-film process.
 Her film career continued in Great Britain, most notably in The Private Life of Henry VIII (1933) as Katherine Howard, Henry's fifth wife.
 Barnes' main qualm in accepting roles as an actress was that she not play submissive roles.
 Barnes once remarked, "One picture is just like another to me, as long as I don't have to be a sweet woman".
+After she married Mike Frankovich, she moved to Europe with Frankovich and appeared in several films he produced there, including Decameron Nights with Louis Jourdan and Malaga with Maureen O'Hara and Macdonald Carey.
 Later, her career continued in Hollywood, until 1973, when she appeared in the comedy 40 Carats, her last acting role.